luisparravicini/minidropy/README.md

 - Upload a file, downloaded beforehand with the `download` option of this script and referenced by it's local path.
 - Listing of remote path.
 Reads `metadata.json` and lists the path of the downloaded file as it's stored in Dropbox.

 It needs a token stored in a file.
-Go to <https://www.dropbox.com/developers/apps> to get one.
+Go to <https://www.dropbox.com/developers/apps> to create an app and then get an access token for it.
+The app needs the permission "*files.metadata.read*".

 All the parameters accepted are listed below: